Problem Statement

 This culture bears highly progressive, steadfast, compassionate, and revolutionary qualities (see image above); due to which, it created a significant impact on its stakeholders and the history of Turkey.
 This is why it was essential for this system to reflect the values of this institution form the start.

-- Scope and breadth of the IT of the university and its affiliates
+Scope and Breadth: The extensive IT infrastructure of the university and its affiliates.

-After spending significant time for researching and understanding the state of the human-facing IT systems, I found a pressing need for consistency and a well-integrated design+development process due to the following reasons that pertain to 200+ systems.
+After spending significant time for researching and understanding the state of the human-facing IT systems, I found a pressing need for consistency and a well-integrated design and development process due to the following reasons that pertain to 200+ systems.

 - Significant amount of resources get wasted to maintain a degree of consistency